How Co-ops Can Help Solve Canada’s Succession Planning Problem

 Help is available

 Maintaining a succession plan involves effective communication between local businesses and economic developers.
 Understanding what is needed to preserve local business by building on the community’s existing economic and social capacity can help create continuity and retain local benefits.
-So, contacting your local economic development organization or person is a great place to start.
+Contacting your local economic development organization or person is a great place to start.

 If you’re facing a succession challenge and would like to explore a co-operative option, contact us.